WesleyPizetta/payflow_flutter/README.md

 # payflow_flutter
 RocketSeat NL06 bootcamp.
-In this project, we'll use Flutter + Firebase to build an app called "Payflow", that's gonna be used to manage a person's slips
+In this project, we'll use Flutter + Firebase to build an app called "Payflow", that's gonna be used to manage a person's slips.
+Checkout the "dev" branch to see the project progress